Tesuque, NM Real Estate

 Tesuque is named after the Tesuque Pueblo nearby, a small village tribe located on land occupied since 1200 A.D.
 Rural and horse-friendly, the community is also highly artistic and serves as a home for a variety of crafters, potters, painters, and other multi-media artists.
 The population remains small—under 1,000—and consequently, Tesuque maintains its status as a secret cache gem sheltered in the red-brown landscape north of Santa Fe.

-The houses in Tesuque radiate luxury melded with the old-world adobe and Territorial Revival styles.
+The houses in Tesuque radiate luxury melded with the old-world Adobe and Territorial Revival architectural home styles.
 With soft lines and natural palettes, these multimillion-dollar estates exude a rustic regality that makes every day a resort experience.
 Modern amenities and finishes are just one allure of residential housing in Tesuque, and many homes are set off the road, furnished with a privacy gate.
-In addition to single-family estates and splendid mansions, Tesuque also has several multi-family residences, which include guest houses and vast plots of land.
+In addition to single-family estates and splendid mansions, Tesuque's real estate also includes several multi-family residences, which can come with guest houses and vast plots of land.

 What to Love